Information for Students

 UMD's Academic English Language Program (AELP) helps international students improve English reading, writing, and speaking skills for success in a university classroom or in the workplace.
 All of the courses are at the advanced level and are offered for college credit.

-Additionally, current UMD students are eligible for the Rutherford International Student Scholarship.
+Current UMD students are eligible for the Rutherford International Student Scholarship.
 Please see Rutherford International Student Scholarship for more information and the application form.
 This scholarship is for students in good academic standing who demonstrate some financial need.

 Financial Aid and Work Study